 Primarily a left-back, Briggs holds desirable attributes at both ends of the pitch.
 He can defend, but he’s also extremely comfortable on the ball; he has pace, can pass, is athletic and can get up and down the pitch.

-On 26th October 2012, the Club announced that Briggs had joined Bristol City on a one-month loan deal.
+Earlier in the campaign, on 26th October 2012, the Club announced that Briggs had joined Bristol City on a one-month loan deal.
 He made four appearances for the Robins before returning to SW6.